How Roadie connects to your tools

 For example, you may wish to compute whether or not SLOs are being met by each service.
 That would require calculating based your own definition of what it means to meet an SLO.
 This type of computation is better done under the full control of the customer.

-To support this, we will soon add an API endpoint which customers can use to push data into Tech Insights.
+To support this, the “Push based data source” provides you with an API endpoint you can use to push data into Tech Insights.

 Bonus: How your tools connect to Roadie